Volkswagen Polo Mk4: Sedan

 A sedan version was launched in November 2003.
 It was produced in Brazil, South Africa and China and exported to the rest of Latin America and Australia, as well as to Europe.
 With the introduction of the Polo Classic saloon in the Australian market in 2004, the Chinese version, has the distinction of being the first Chinese-built car to be produced in right-hand drive.

 Compared to the hatchback model, the Polo Sedan (also "Saloon" or "Limousine") is completely re-styled from the B-pillar rearwards.
-The window line has a slight upward incline and the roof features Volkswagen’s trademark curves and the concise styling of the C-pillar provides aspects that are actually reminiscent of a coupe.
+The window line has a slight upward incline and the roof features Volkswagen's trademark curves and the concise styling of the C-pillar provides aspects that are actually reminiscent of a coupe.
 At the rear, the large horizontally divided rear lights and sculptured panels complete a design that is classically Volkswagen.

 Overall, the Polo Sedan is 28 centimetres longer than the hatchback version (4179 mm vs 3897 mm).
 Consequently, with the rear seatback in place, the Polo Sedan offers 461 Litres of boot capacity (211 litres more than the hatchback siblings) and with the rear seats folded down, 1127 litres of storage capacity is available.

-Under the bonnet is Volkswagen’s 1.6-litre multi-valve engine that delivers 101 hp of power at 5500 rpm and peak torque of 140 Nm at 3250 rpm.
+Under the bonnet is Volkswagen's 1.6-litre multi-valve engine that delivers 101 hp of power at 5500 rpm and peak torque of 140 Nm at 3250 rpm.
 Transmission is a five-speed manual.

 Standard features including dual front and side airbags, semi-automatic air conditioning, CD player, ABS brakes and remote central locking with engine immobiliser.

 Facelift

-In May 2005, the Polo Mk4 was facelifted, creating the Mk4F (internal designation Typ 9N3) moniker, with new headlights, taillights and a different hatch, which resembled other recently launched models in the Volkswagen line-up of the time.
+In May 2005, the Polo Mk4 was facelifted, creating the Mk4F (internal designation Typ 9N3) moniker, with new headlights,door mirrors, taillights and a different hatch, which resembled other recently launched models in the Volkswagen line-up of the time.
 The Typ 9N3 came in six different trims, ranging from the basic E model to the GTI.
 Like its predecessor, the standard models use the same engine range from the 1.2 L 55 PS (40 kW) 3-cylinder engine to the 1.9 L 100 PS TDI engine.
 A 9N3 model Polo with a 2.0L 8v petrol engine shared with the Mk4 Golf 2.0, was also available specific to the South African market from 2005-2007, badged under the 'Highline' trim.